BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 <b>What we have done so far?<b>

 First, be sure you've followed the steps in the previous post.
-In this article, I showed what are the prerequisites, the definition of a guard clause and some samples what bad use of it and, finally, how to write an Analyzer to detect some of those bad usages.
+In that article, I showed what are the prerequisites to build diagnostic and fixes, the definition of a guard clause, some examples of bad usage of it and, finally, how to write an Analyzer to detect some of those bad usages.

 The final result was the follow: